-During the night of 13 November 2003 the pain of being however became unbearable for her and she decided to end it all by swallowing a lethal overdose of anti-depressants which she had hoarded over time.
+During the night of 13 November 2003 the pain of being became so unbearable for my daughter Anli, that she decided to end it all by swallowing a lethal overdose of anti-depressants.

-If you are experiencing your own distress and are feeling vulnerable, please note that reading these poems might trigger difficult emotions.
-We hope that you will prioritize taking good care of yourself and maybe read the publication at a time you feel on a more secure footing.
-Please remember that there is always help available – do talk about how you are feeling with someone you trust or with your GP if you find it hard to manage on your own.
+Also, for those experiencing their own distress and who are feeling particularly vulnerable we want to highlight that reading these poems and verse might be triggering, so we encourage good self-care and that maybe the publication is read at a time you feel on a more stable footing.
+Please remember that there is always help available – do talk about how you are feeling with someone you trust or your GP if you find it hard to manage on your own.